 Does your toaster need a microchip to make great toast?
 No. But, is it fun to have a tech-equipped toaster?
 Absolutely.

 Dimensions (LxWxH): 11.5 x 6 x 8.3 inches | Weight: 6.4 pounds | Wattage: 1500 W

 Best for the Design Lover: Smeg 2-Slice Toaster

 Maybe you’re looking to spend a bit more on aesthetics.
 Meet the Smeg 2-Slice Toaster, whose vintage-inspired design will look stunning on your counter.

 While it takes its design inspiration from the mid-20th century, it offers modern functionality like a backlit knob with six browning settings, modes for reheating, defrosting, and bagels, and extra-wide slots for whichever kind of bread you feel like toasting.
 It comes in several gorgeous finishes (we love the copper!) and will most certainly spark joy as it’s toasting your daily bread.

 The best toaster for you will depend on the size of your space, how many bells and whistles you want to spring for, and how much you’re willing to spend.
-We love the Breville Bit More 2-Slice Toaster (view at Wayfair) for its functionality and ease of use—the genius “A Bit More” function is incredibly useful.
+We love the Breville A Bit More 2-Slice Toaster (view at Sur La Table) for its functionality and ease of use—the genius “A Bit More” function is incredibly useful.
 If you love a retro feel, the Smeg 2-Slice Toaster (view at Food52) is a great machine that also will look snazzy on your counter.